 Professor Bronwen Wickkiser joined the Wabash faculty in 2013 after teaching as an assistant professor at Vanderbilt University.
 A specialist in ancient Greek history and culture, especially the intersection between religion and medicine, she has published a book on the healing god Asclepius and co-edited a volume on Greek cult practice.
-Dr. Wickkiser’s interests within classics range widely, from sacred spaces, to the poetry and art of Augustan Rome, to classical reception.
+Dr. Wickkiser’s interests within Classics range widely, from sacred spaces, to the poetry and art of Augustan Rome, to Classical reception.
 Her current book project examines performance, architecture, and acoustics in Greek sanctuaries as they relate to music therapy.
-Dr. Wickkiser earned her BA at Oberlin College and MA and PhD at the University of Texas at Austin, and has received fellowships from the American School of Classical Studies in Athens, the National Endowment for the Humanities, and the Loeb Classical Library Foundation.
+Dr. Wickkiser earned her BA at Oberlin College and MA and PhD at the University of Texas at Austin, and has received fellowships from the National Endowment for the Humanities, the American School of Classical Studies in Athens, and the Loeb Classical Library Foundation.

 A passionate proponent of study abroad, Dr. Wickkiser enjoys taking students to Greece and Italy.
 She also enjoys exploring with Wabash students the culture of neoclassicism right here in Crawfordsville, from the Lew Wallace Study to war memorials and burial monuments.
 Currently, she teaches courses on Greek and Latin language and literature, and on the history and culture of Greece.

 Dr. Wickkiser serves on the Managing Committee of the American School of Classical Studies in Athens (Greece), where she has spent several years in residence, and on committees for the Society for Classical Studies and the Classical Association of the Middle West and South.

 She lives in the ‘Athens of Indiana’ (Crawfordsville) and is an avid rower who trains and competes in national regattas with the Indianapolis Rowing Center.